 - Participate in social share threads

-Not being able to separate yourself from your business is a common work at home mom struggle.
+Not being able to separate yourself from your business is a common work from home mom struggle.

 You Need Boundaries

-You need to put your phone down during family time and enjoy the people in your life.
+You need to put your phone down during family time, be present, and enjoy the people in your life.

-Your business will still be there when you get back, and you will be refreshed and ready to dive back in.
+Your business will still be there when you return, I promise!
+And you will be refreshed and ready to dive back in.